cyberworkz/serverless-templates/aws-nodejs-typescript-s3/README.md

 ## Usage
 - To print out the logs of the handler sqs handler on the terminal `sls logs -f handler -t`

+## Examples
+See the following article for an example how to apply the template https://medium.com/dev-genius/s3-trigger-serverless-csv-upload-into-dynamodb-8877c770fb32